According to Ethnologue, there are over 7,000 languages spoken around the world today.

 Once you decide on a language, what comes next is the most exciting: learning!
 One of the best ways to learn from home is online immersion, and FluentU is a program just for that.

-With FluentU, you can use interactive subtitles to understand exactly what’s going on, and then you can turn those subtitles into flashcards.
-Better yet, each flashcard comes with a progress bar so you know exactly how well you know a word.
-Whether learning for business, pleasure or an awesome trip, FluentU is your key to learning your target language as it’s actually spoken.
+You can use interactive subtitles to understand exactly what’s going on, and then you can turn those subtitles into flashcards.
+Each flashcard comes with a progress bar so you know exactly how well you know a word.
+The program is a good way to learn your target language as it’s actually spoken.

 How do you choose a language to learn from a world of choice?
 While there’s no wrong answer to that question, I hope this guide has inspired you, and gotten you ready to start exploring a whole new world!